comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 1. A car can be created and stored in the database
 1. A trip can be recorded for a given car
-1. A summary (total distance travel, average) of trips can be measured for a particular car
+1. A summary (total distance traveled) of trips can be measured for a particular car
 1. A car information can be edited
 1. A basic backup system is available
-1. The user can easily understand the commands by the straigtforward comments and instructions
 1. Installation is simple-> it does not require additional software, one step process
-1. A car information can be deleted
+1. A car can be deleted
 1. The application can be uninstalled
  <p></details>